 1. Multipet Mini Lamb Chop Plush Squeak Toy

-- 10-inch size: Appropriately sized for most small dogs
+- 10-inch size suitable for most dogs

-- Classic design appeals to most dogs
+- Classic and recognizable design

 2. Snuggle Puppy Heartbeat Comfort Toy